The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 Areas for improvement

-• The “collar that sticks out” and crashes at the sides when worn open.
+• The “collar that takes off” and collapses on the sides when worn open.

 • Different prices on the “Europe” version of the site and the British version.
-There is surely a legal and commercial explanation behind all this, but from a consumer point of view, it is not very pleasant to see.
+There is surely a legal and commercial explanation behind all this, but from the consumer’s point of view, it is not very pleasant to see.

-• The cut that took me from 23 to 43, in just one photo!
+• The haircut that took me from 23 to 43, in one photo!

-• A nice material for a formal shirt.
+• A beautiful material for a formal shirt.

 • Pretty buttonholes.